-Overall, the inspector found that this centre was well monitored and the management team had very effective oversight of this centre, which ensured that the residents benefited from support and care in line with their assessed needs.
+Overall, the inspector found that this centre was well monitored and the management team had very effective oversight of this centre, which ensured that the residents benefited from support and care in line with their assessed needs and receive a good quality service.

 The staffing arrangements were viewed as part of the inspection.
 The inspector also noted that the skill-mix and number of staff met with the assessed needs of residents and also ensured good consistency of care and support was provided at all times.
-The inspector met with four staff during the inspection and they all showed good knowledge of the residents, and their support needs.
+The inspector met with five staff during the inspection and they all showed good knowledge of the residents, their support needs.
 The inspector reviewed three staff files, and found that the provider had ensured that the files met the requirements of regulations.
 This also safeguarded all residents through effective recruitment and screening of all staff employed in the service.
 Staff received regular supervision and support and the inspector saw that a schedule was in place to guide staff when this support was occurring.
 Staff could also access formal and informal support as managers were easily accessible and available.
-Regular staff meetings were occurring in the centre and a clear agenda set out items for discussion and other areas were added as required, for example residents' support needs or planned outings.
+Regular staff meetings were occurring where from review a clear agenda set out items for discussion and other areas were added as required, for example residents' support needs or planned outings.

-The provider had robust management arrangements in place and the person in charge was familiar and knowledgeable of the systems, residents and staffing in place in the centre, and was found to have very good knowledge and familiarity with the all residents' care and support needs but also ensured that all systems were monitored effectively.
+The provider had robust management arrangements in place and while the person in charge was on leave on the day of the inspection, the area manager facilitated the inspection and was found to have very good knowledge and familiarity with the all residents' care and support needs but also ensured that all systems were monitored effectively.
 This included the completion of a suite of audits in the centre, such as, residents' finance management, medication management, personal plans, infection prevention and control, and health and safety in the centre.
-The provider had also ensured that two six monthly unannounced visits were completed in the centre and one report was provided to the inspector during the inspection.
+The provider had also ensured that two six monthly unannounced visits were completed in the centre and one report was provided to the inspector following the inspection as it was very recently completed prior to the inspection.
 These documents showed consultation with the residents, whilst reviewing the quality of care and support in place, actions were identified with times for completion specified.
 The annual review was also in date and completed with all relevant information as required by the regulations.